 VC is more widely known.
 A VC firm or fund invests in start-ups, early stage or emerging companies and, in return, receives an equity stake in the company (i.e. part ownership).
 They do so because they believe, or they are shown, that the company has high growth potential (i.e. the potential to become very successful).
 In essence, a VC firm is looking to invest in the next Facebook or Google.
 Unlike an LBO, the VC firm or fund typically does not take a majority equity stake in the company.
 They want the founders to be motivated to deliver the potential.
 In addition to cash, the VC firm may also provide advice and guidance to the company to help them along the way.
 This is less about optimising an existing company, but finding a valuable idea and providing the founders the resources to bring it about or scale.

 Short history of how private equity started and how it has grown

 While there has always been wealthy families providing capital to companies and partnerships going back hundreds of years, the modern private equity industry really only started after the end of World War II in the United States.

 It wasn’t until the mid-1980s and into the 1990s that private equity in Australia really got underway.
-Bill Ferris and Joe Skrzynski created Australia’s first venture capital firm in the mid-1980s.
-The VC industry was given a boost when the Government opened the Innovation Fund, which offered a matching scheme for investment in venture capital firms.
+Bill Ferris and Joe Skrzynski created Australia’s first VC firm in the mid-1980s.
+The VC industry was given a boost when the Government opened the Innovation Fund, which offered a matching scheme for investment in VC firms.
 Again, in the 1990s, Bill Ferris was at the forefront of private equity in Australia when, in partnership with a New York-based private equity firm, he set up Australia’s first buy-out fund, which saw remarkable success (Norton Rose, 2021).